Have you ever heard it said, I was so angry, I couldn’t see straight?

 Don’t assume to know what the other person feels

-See how that works Now, a couple of other important points.
-Keep things in the I as much as you can, instead of the you.
+See how that works?
+Now, a couple of other important points.
+Keep things in the “I” as much as you can, instead of in the “you.”
 Talk about how you feel and try not to be accusing.
 Talk in feelings and facts only.
 Don’t give your opinions or assume you know how the other person is feeling.
 Just give your side.

 Another thing, make sure you identify the real issue – the fire – not the smoke around it.
 For example, your husband or wife explodes because you spent $50 on something they didn’t think you needed.
 Well, it might look like money is the issue.
 But, it could be that they’re feeling pressure at work and are afraid of losing their job and income.
 Or, they really want to try to save money.
 Get beyond the smoke to the fire.